-1. Introduction.
-The idea of machine translation of languages began to draw special attention of scientists of late in connection with recent advances in the development of the high-speed automatic electronic computers with programmed control.
-In 1948-1949 British and American scientists discussed the possibility of translation from one language into another by an electronic computer (1, pg.
-2-3).
-Soon afterwards (in 1950-1951) various institutions both in Great Britain and the USA started working out the problem, and on January 7, 1954, the first public demonstration of translation from Russian into English was held in New York by the International Business Machines Co.
+The idea of machine translation of languages has begun to draw the special attention of scientists of late in connection with recent advances in the development of the high-speed automatic electronic computers with programmed control.
+In 1948-49 British and American scientists discussed the possibility of translation from one language into another by an electronic computer (see Reference 1, pp. 2 and 3).
+Soon afterwards (in 1950-51) various institutions both in Great Britain and the United States started working out the problem, and on 7th January, 1954, the first public demonstration of translation from Russian into English was held in New York by the International Business Machines Co.
 For this experiment a special vocabulary was compiled, consisting of 250 Russian words in Latin script.
-The words were selected with a view that each of them had one, or at least two English equivalents.
+The words were selected with a view that each of them had one, or at most two, English equivalents.

-The International Business Machines Co. experiment aroused great interest throughout the world.
-Numerous comments published in general and special periodicals gave the impression, however, that practical results of the experiment could hardly be expected in the nearest future.
-Most scientists were of the opinion that the problems to start with were those connected with the translation of scientific texts and the compilation of specialized vocabularies for different branches of science and technology was mentioned as one of them.
-A specialized vocabulary of the type is estimated, for English, at 1,000 general-purpose words and 1,000 special terms (3).
-But at present, in the opinion of most scientists, we can hardly afford such a large vocabulary, and hence a scientific book cannot be translated by machine as yet not to mention a work of art.
+This experiment aroused great interest throughout the world.
+Numerous comments published in general and special periodicals gave the impression, however, that practical results of the experiment could hardly be expected in the near future.
+Most scientists were of the opinion that the problems to start with were those connected with the translation of scientific texts, and the compilation of specialized vocabularies for different branches of science and technology was mentioned as one of them.
+A specialized vocabulary of the type is estimated, for English, at 1000 general-purpose words and 1000 special terms.3 But at present, in the opinion of most scientists, we can hardly afford such a large vocabulary, and hence a scientific book cannot be translated by machine as yet, not to mention a literary work.

 Having started work on automatic translation, we very soon came to the conclusion that it should be organized on lines different from those described in the report of the American experiment.
 To our minds, the excessively rigid connection between the translation programme and the vocabulary (ascription of the control codes directly to the words in the vocabulary) caused certain limitations in solving the machine translation problem.
-For this reason, we decided to try and develop such a system of sentence analysis that would enable us to find out the meaning of every word in the sentence (except for the case when it is impossible within a sentence) as well as to determine its grammar characteristics.
+For this reason, we decided to try to develop such a system of sentence analysis that would enable us to find out the meaning of every word in the sentence (except for the Case when it is impossible within a sentence) as well as to determine grammar characteristics.
 Linguistically, we proceeded from the assumption that all thoughts and ideas are expressed in language by means of words having very definite relations with each other.
 Experience showed that these relations could be defined, at least for the scientific texts.
-The system worked out for the analysis of an English sentence and synthesis of its Russian translation proved to be practically independent of the vocabulary.
+The system worked out for the analysis of an English sentence and the synthesis of its Russian translation proved to be practically independent of the vocabulary

-The texts selected for translation were a number of excerpts from Miln's "Numerical Solution of Differential Equations" along with some more texts of different specification (e. g., an article from "The Times", etc.).
+The texts selected for translation were a number of excerpts from W. E. Milne's 'Numerical Solution of Differential Equations' together with some other texts of different specification (e.g. an article from The Times, etc.).

-The following is a short description of the accepted vocabulary as well as of our system of analysis and synthesis; it should also give an idea of the way the BESM was made use of in the experiment.
+The following is a short description of the accepted vocabulary, as well as of our system of analysis and synthesis; it should also give an idea of the way the BESM was made use of in the experiment.